phonopy/phonopy/doc/phonopy/citation.rst

           Month = {Nov}
      }

-The following article is not necessarily cited, but the citation may help phonopy project to live longer.
+The following article is not necessarily cited, but the citation encourages running phonopy project.

 * "First-principles calculations of the ferroelastic transition between rutile-type and CaCl2-type SiO2 at high pressures", Atsushi Togo, Fumiyasu Oba, and Isao Tanaka, Phys.
 Rev. B, **78**, 134106 (2008)